openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

     - PICT file that list the implemented resources in the generated code to be used with CTT

+# introspection IDD
+The introspection IDD is handled via an header file.
+The header file is at include/server_introspection.dat.h

 # what is missing/incorrect:
 - creation/deletion of resources (PUT/DELETE functions)
 - handling in get/post of